UPDATE: SWAT standoff near Lake Koshkonong ends in arrest

 TOWN OF MILTON

-A woman who refused to leave her residence for about six hours surrendered around 10:30 a.m.
-Tuesday, the Rock County Sheriff's Office reported.
+A woman who refused to leave her residence for about six hours surrendered at about 10:30 a.m.
+Tuesday, the Rock County Sheriff’s Office reported.

 A sheriff’s office SWAT team and negotiators were among those who responded to the apparent scene of a domestic incident.

-The call to 11457 N. Lakeview Drive in the Mallwood subdivision along Lake Koshkonong came in around 4:30 a.m.
+The call to 11457 N. Lakeview Drive in the Mallwood subdivision along Lake Koshkonong came in at about 4:30 a.m.

 Kezia C. Haffery, 38, was arrested afterward on charges of first-degree recklessly endangering safety, disorderly conduct while armed, battery and failure to comply with officers’ attempt to take her into custody, according to a second news release.